Towards the Alvechurch Parish Neighbourhood Plan(NP)

 You can get a more easy to read version of the whole booklet by clicking on this link below

 We are entering into a new era for planning.
 The Government is placing a renewed emphasis on planning at the very local level because it believes that local people know best what local needs are and how they can influence and shape the future of their area.

 This local knowledge, and our local sense of what needs to be protected and what needs to change, can really make a difference and our whole community should play a part in deciding on the process.

 Unfortunately we can’t ignore the fact that some new housing will always be needed for in the future.
-However in Alvechurch our last allocated available site is soon to be built on in 2015 and we will then only have Green Belt land left.
-Therefore new housing needed for those years to come, as instructed by Government, will have to be on land released through a Local Authority Green Belt review.
+However in Alvechurch our last allocated development site indicated in the Bromsgrove District Council (BDC) district plan, has now been built on and completed in 2016, now we only have Green Belt land left in Alvechurch Parish.
+Therefore new housing needed for those years to come, as instructed by Government, will have to be on land released through a Local Authority (LA) Green Belt review.